purcell/nix-emacs-ci/README.md

 been built with various old versions of GNUTLS and other libraries, and there is no single way to reproduce all their quirks.

-For these project, we are doing the least patching that will allow the older Emacsen to install packages from ELPA over HTTPS using a recent version of GNUTLS.
+For this project, we are doing the least patching that will allow the older Emacsen to install packages from ELPA over HTTPS using a recent version of GNUTLS.
 (While older versions used the `http` ELPA URL anyway, `cask` uses `https` unconditionally.)
-This involves applying patches for the `E_AGAIN` issue that was fixed in 26.3, plus a patch to let Emacs find the system cert store on recent OSX versions.
+This involves applying patches for the `E_AGAIN` issue that was fixed in 26.3, plus a patch to let old Emacsen find the system cert store on recent OSX versions.

 Additionally, the ELPA package signing key has changed and no longer matches the public key that was bundled with older Emacs releases